inespancorbo/Linear-Statistical-Models/Rlibraries.md

 3. Histograms, box plots, dot plots.

-## Do the error terms have constant variance?
+## Linear Regression Assumption: Do the error terms have constant variance?

 1. The Breusch-Pagan test.